 Linux Mint or Ubuntu, Which one is Better?

 In this comparison article, I am not going to start a battle (Linux Mint vs. Ubuntu) on finding the answer to the queries of which one is best for newcomers; rather, I will show you some overriding factors which will help you guys to fit yourself according to the choices.

 Before going into the details, I would like to mention for whom this article is developed.
 A good number of users regularly search online for “Best Linux Distros for Beginner.”
-There are no specific answers for solving this sort of question because choosing the best distros or OS depends on users’ needs.
+There are no specific answers for solving this question because choosing the best distros or OS depends on users’ needs.
 So there is nothing called – best Linux distro.

 Two camps ask the best Linux distros for a newbie.
 One camp is tech-savvy tweakers, knows a lot about technology, computer and now desires to explore Linux for the first time and likes the concept of open source software movement.

-On the other hand, another camp doesn’t know much about Linux but wants to install a fresh copy on old hardware to give a new life or want to shift from Windows or Mac and want to get the taste of freedom.
+On the other hand, another camp doesn’t know much about Linux but wants to install a fresh copy on old hardware to give a new life or shift from Windows or Mac and get the taste of freedom.
 These guy doesn’t care about customization or tweaks on Linux, and they want a better and smoother computing experience.
 Before going to the main discussion, you can check out my latest comparison article on Debian vs. Ubuntu.